Laura Maud Thompson: Career

+After the Second World War, Thompson was not allowed to return to Guam for many years, principally because of her activities in lobbying for the people of Guam in Washington DC to advance their political autonomy.

 Thompson held a research position in the Committee on Human Development at the University of Chicago in 1941 when she received a grant to serve as the Coordinator of the Indian Education, Personality and Administration Project.
 The Project evaluated the government policies implemented since the Indian Reorganization Act of 1934.
 As such, Thompson spent time with the Tohono O'odham, Hopi, Navajo, Zuni, and Dakota "studying ways in which culturally standardized perception patterns and personality modes were used to solve social and cultural problems."
 She was particularly interested in the psyche of the Hopi, authoring several papers with neuropsychiatrist Alice Joseph.

 In 1945, Collier and Thompson created the Institute of Ethnic Affairs, a non-profit to search for solutions to problems between ethnic groups.
 The Institute published an opinion piece by Harold L. Ickes immediately after he retired as secretary of the Interior that argued, among other things, that the Navy should not be governing Guam and American Samoa.
 A string of publicity about Navy oppression of the CHamoru people resulted in the Guam Organic Act of 1950, granted the first measure of self-governance.
 As a result of Thompson's political activism on behalf of CHamoru self-government, the U.S. military, which controlled travel on and off of Guam, denied her permission to return for many years after the war.